OpenHantek/OpenHantek6022/docs/build.md

 > sudo make install

-If you do not install the program, you need to copy the file `firmware/60-hantek.rules` to `/lib/udev/rules.d/`, and reload the udev service, otherwise you will not have the correct permissions to access usb devices.
+If you do not install the program, you need to copy the file `firmware/60-hantek.rules` to `/lib/udev/rules.d/` yourself, and replug your device, otherwise you will not have the correct permissions to access usb devices.

 ### [Apple MacOSX](#apple)
 We recommend homebrew to install the required libraries.